-Through our proprietary process, 3i Management Modelling©, Third i Management is able to assist the private sector by:
+Through our proprietary process, 3i Management Modelling©, Insight Into Impact is able to assist the private sector by:

 - Evaluating and prioritising socially responsible projects and initiatives;